ker2x/DearDiary/Writerside/topics/Sudo-must-die.md

 #endif
 ```

 I'm not done yet.
-But i need some beer.
+But I need some beer.